Measuring the giant radio galaxy length distribution with the LoTSS

 \subsection{Cosmological evolution of the GRG length distribution}

 In this work we have assumed that the parameter $\xi$, which fully characterises the intrinsic GRG length distribution under the ansatz of Paretianity, remains constant throughout the chosen redshift range $[0, z_\mathrm{max}]$.
 To test this assumption, we have analysed our LoTSS DR2 GRG sample in Sect.~\ref{sec:results} up to both $z_\mathrm{max} = 0.5$ and $z_\mathrm{max} = 0.25$.
 For $z_\mathrm{max} = 0.5$, we included giants that existed in the last 5 Gyr of the Universe's history, and found $\xi = -3.5 \pm 0.5$.
 Meanwhile, for $z_\mathrm{max} = 0.25$, we included giants that existed in the last 3 Gyr of the Universe's history only, and found the very similar $\xi = -3.5 \pm 0.4$.
-Thus, our analysis does not produce evidence that $\xi$ evolves over cosmic time.
+Thus, our analysis did not produce evidence that $\xi$ evolves over cosmic time.
 However, given the large error bars, a modest time evolution cannot be excluded.
-Furthermore, the data sets that underlie these inferences are not disjoint: the 800 GRGs that inform the lower-maximum-redshift analysis make up 55\% of the 1462 GRGs that inform the higher-maximum-redshift analysis.\\ Whether a time evolution of $\xi$ is expected is presumably tied to whether giant radio galaxy growth varies with environmental density at a given epoch, because the combined effects of the Universe's expansion and ongoing large-scale structure formation can similarly change environmental density.
+Furthermore, the data sets that underlie these inferences are not disjoint: the 811 giants that inform the lower-maximum-redshift analysis make up 55\% of the 1473 giants that inform the higher-maximum-redshift analysis.

+Whether a time evolution of $\xi$ is expected is presumably tied to whether giant radio galaxy growth varies with environmental density at a given epoch, because the combined effects of the Universe's expansion and ongoing large-scale structure formation can similarly change environmental density.